Three killed as heavy rains lash Haiti

 |

-PORT AU PRINCE, Haiti (CMC) – At least three people have died and three others are missing following torrential rains which caused widespread damage and flooding over the long Easter weekend, the authorities here have confirmed.
+PORT AU PRINCE, Haiti (CMC) – At least three people have died and three others missing following the torrential rains that have caused widespread damage and flooding over the long Easter weekend, the authorities here have confirmed.

-They said that the rains, linked to the passage of a frontal system, lashed the French-speaking CARICOM country for the past three days, resulting in the people being killed, three others missing and extensive damage being reported in several departments.
+They said that the rains, linked to the passage of a frontal system, lashed the French-speaking Caribbean Community country for the past three days, resulting in the people being killed, three others missing and extensive damage being reported in several departments.

-Floods and river overflows have been recorded in the Centre, North, North-East and North-West and several communities are affected by flooding.
+Floods and river overflows have been recorded in the centre, north, north-east and north-west sections of the county.

+The authorities said that two deaths have been confirmed in the commune of Bois de Lance (north) and three other people are missing in the department.
+More than 1,270 houses were flooded in the communes of Terrier-Rouge, Caracol and Trou-du-Nord (north-east).

-Heavy rains affected several main streets in the city of Cap Haitien and the districts of Blue-Hills, Haut du Cap, Petite Anse, Charrier, Zo-Vincent Cité du Peuple, Fort Saint Michel and Bas-Champin were flooded.
+Heavy rains affected several main streets in the city of Cap Haitien and the districts of Blue-Hills, Haut du Cap, Petite Anse, Charrier, Zo-Vincent Cité du Peuple, Fort Saint Michel, Bas-Champin were flooded.

-The authorities said that one shelter that has been activated in Cap Haitien houses around 85 people and that the departmental directorates of Civil Protection partially had activated their emergency operations centres.
+The authorities said that one shelter that has been activated in Cap Haitien houses around 85 people and that the departmental directorates of Civil Protection partially had activated their emergency operations centers.

+The Hydrometeorological Unit here is warning people to continue to be prepared as the rains will continue to spread to the rest of the country.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login